-The most famous bear in Canada the one stamped on toonies—has turned 16 (2017) and now has a name.
-After adding up 166,635 ballots cast during the Royal Canadian Mint’s Name Our Polar Bear Contest, the winning moniker, with 34% of the vote, is Churchill.
+The Royal Canadian Mint proclaimed Campbellford “The Home of the Two Dollar Coin” in 1997.
+The most famous bear in Canada, the one stamped on toonie, was named after turning 21 in 2017.
+After adding up 166,635 ballots cast during the Royal Canadian Mint’s “Name Our Polar Bear Contest”, the winning moniker, with 34% of the vote, was Churchill.